01Objectives

 - Sales success depended on multi-stakeholder clarity, not feature depth.

-This shifted the conversation from "What can we build?" to "What will customers buy, adopt, and expand?"
+This shifted the conversation from "what can we build?" to "what will customers buy, adopt, and expand?"

 Execution moved quickly with a different structure.
 Instead of progressing step by step, we aligned product, go-to-market, leadership messaging, and sales motion in parallel.
 The goal was not just to improve the story, but to make it usable in real conversations with buyers.

-First, the platform was reframed.
 Instead of being presented as a collection of workflows or modules, it was positioned as:

 A real-time operating layer connecting physical operations to clinical and financial outcomes.